ToheedKhan/ServerDrivenUI/README.md

 Maybe you are currently saying that, hey, we will go from point A to point B, but if you want to go from point A to point V, you can do that because all the navigation is also controlled by the server, by the JSON.
 And now you are displaying a carousel instead of a images and you can be easily a B test without having to redeploy your app.

-###You can also control the view presentations.
+### You can also control the view presentations.
 Maybe currently you are displaying a particular view in a model in a sheet, but you're like, hey, I want to displayed in a push navigation.
 So you can also do that.
 And that is all the great benefits of server driven UI.

+# Core Architecture

+We get JSON response from server that will be mapped to the UI Models.
+UI model we will create in our client (iPhone application)

+Those UI models which will be a representation of the JSON that you received from the server, will be passed to components based on the type of the UI model and we will create a particular component.
+And in the end, the component will be responsible for rendering a particular view.
+So if you're saying that, hey, I want to get a carousel, then we will map it to a carousel UI model and create a carousel component, the carousel component, the live component, the featured image component, the rating component, whatever component that you are trying to render, will eventually render the view.